davewhiteland/compsci-superbasics/collections/_command-line/tab-completion.md

 > should _always_ use tab completion to enter its filename on the command line.
 > It saves you typing, avoids typos, and confirms that the file is indeed there.

-### Autcomplete and ambiguity in more detail
+### Autocomplete and ambiguity in more detail

-Autocomplete works by looking at what you've typed already, matching it to the avilable possibilities, and adding those characters for you.
+Autocomplete works by looking at what you've typed already, matching it to the available possibilities, and adding those characters for you.

 Sometimes this completes the whole command or filename, because there are no alternatives.
 Great!